A new interactive guide from JohnSlots looks at the world’s best and most recognizable street food markets from around the world.

 - Peppered Shrimp, from Jamaica – While shrimp are popular the world over, the real adventure in this is the Scotch Bonnet pepper sauce, which packs a punch and can get not only your mouth watering, but also your eyes.

 Food is different everywhere.
 There are different flavor palates, different spices, different meats – including insects and fish.
 Even simple dishes are cooked completely differently from place to place.
 If you want to get to the heart of a culture, it’s got to be through the food, and there’s no food more representative of local tastes than what you can pick up in the food hubs you find in the streets.
+Also be sure to walk off some of what you ate, a good idea is to get a walking stick so you can check out some areas off the beat and path.

 Whether you’re looking for a new taste experience or just trying to track down the nearest food stop on your global holiday, check out the rest of the street food dishes from around the world and where you can find them in the full interactive guide on JohnSlots.com.